postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/bigpanda.md

 1. Select **Add Integration**.

 You can send the results of multiple monitors to the same BigPanda collection.
 BigPanda gives you real-time alerts based on the results of your Postman Monitors.
-If there was a failed test or if an error occurred during the run, an alert is created on BigPanda, which would then alert the user.
+If a test fails or if there's an error during the run, BigPanda will alert you.

 ![view in bigpanda](https://assets.postman.com/postman-docs/bigPanda-monitors-1.jpg)